DarrielleEvans/trafficIncrease/README.md

 ### QA Report
-Initial Test: 14000 Request sent to URL Shortener Application Initial Results: 8 requests were not successful Summary sent to Devops Engineer: Application Infrastructure does not meet the required simultaneous 14,000 minimum traffic requests
+Initial Test: 14000 Request sent to URL Shortener Application Initial Results: 8 requests were not successful Summary sent to Devops Engineer: Application Infrastructure does not meet the required simultaneous 14,000 minimum traffic requests.

+### Resolution Steps

+###